nbreum15/entitas-vs/README.md

 # Important: Requirements
 The [paid Roslyn Generator](https://www.assetstore.unity3d.com/en/#!/content/87638) is strongly recommand when using this extension because it is able to generator with compiler errors.
 The Normal Generator from [Entitas](https://github.com/sschmid/Entitas-CSharp/releases) will also work, but because the Normal Generator is reflection-based, compiler errors will block it from generating (which makes it very cumbersome to work with).

-# How it works
-Entitas-vs looks for when the user saves a file in a specified location and generates code accordingly.

 # Setup
 To use Entitas-vs you need to:
 1. Setup Entitas as you normally would (follow one of these guides by the author of Entitas: [video guide](https://www.youtube.com/watch?v=C9PSYVLvikM), [text guide](https://github.com/sschmid/Entitas-CSharp/issues/476))